p4ulor/Object-Detector-App/docs/README.md

     - With Firestore rules, only authenticated users can read data.
 And the only authentication method is with Google
     - Apps with unrecognized hashes will not be able to connect to the firebase project, even for trying to obtain authentication (see `onFailure` of `signInWithGoogle()`).
     - And the most important step is to setup the Firebase project (and the app) with ["App Check"](https://firebase.google.com/docs/app-check?hl=en&authuser=0#how_is_related_to), which is complementary to the Firebase authentication.
 It offers periodic attestation of the app or device's authenticity by requiring API calls to contain a valid App Check token with an expiration date.
 It requires creating a Play Console developer account (costs 25 dollars) and associating a Google Play project to the Firebase project.
 This is where the gradle generated SHA-256 comes in.
 To configure App Check is pretty simple, just go to it's tab in Firebase, click register, add the SHA-256, and on API's tab check enforcement for Firestore.
 But I didn't do this because: I don't want to pay 25 dollars, I want to move on to other things and I don't want to complicate the app use and building for other devs so they can try it out more easily.
+	- And the final step would be to use ProGuard and DexGuard in a real production case
 12. For testing outside of GH actions, you can set the environment variables (and rename some files that can be overwritten) in the terminal with `èxport GOOGLE_SERVICES_JSON=...` and then running the gradle script through the same terminal ` ./gradlew build -x test`

 ### Firebase rules (prod)
 ```javascript